 What It Is:

-A 24-hour experiential training that provides a research-based approach for middle level educators to focus on the critical developmental learning needs of young adolescents.
+A two part experiential training that provides a research-based approach for middle level educators to focus on the critical developmental learning needs of young adolescents.
 Creating a culture that initiates a learning community; this is the plan!

 Why you want it:

 The Middle School Course prepares your administrative and teaching staff to: